 Bay Alarm Medical was founded in 1946 and has been family owned and operated ever since.
 Their monitoring centers are CSAA Five Diamond Certified and all their products are made in the United States.
 The Bay Alarm Medical wristbands are small, ultra lightweight, waterproof, have up to 1000 feet of coverage, as well as a 5-year battery life.

-Bay Alarm Medical has four equipment packages that start at $21.95/mo.
+Bay Alarm Medical has four equipment packages that start at $21.95 per month.
 They offer at-home and on-the-go solutions which is what you want when looking for the best medical alert systems worn as bracelets.
-Their protection packages also start at $21.95/mo. and they give you the option of combining their packages at a reduced monthly rate.
+Their protection packages also start at $21.95 per month. and they give you the option of combining their packages at a reduced monthly rate.
 Bay Alarm Medical offers a wide variety of accessories and doesn’t charge extra for spouse monitoring, which most companies do so this is a big plus.

 As we covered in our full Medical Guardian testing, this medical alert system has an A+ Better Business Bureau.
 It’s a great option for customers who want an at-home personal alert system at an affordable price.
 They are also rated best-in-class for their customer service.
 Additionally, if you require a language other than English or Spanish, they can communicate with you using a translation service.
 Medical Guardian is equipped with state-of-the-art technology and a triple-redundant backup system so you will never be without assistance when needed.
 And, their water-resistant wristbands can be worn as a pendant or placed on the wristband and worn on your wrist as well.